88-degrees/Book-of-Changes/e8b987jian.md

 Line 5 is the king, the man great and strong.
 He can cope with the difficulties, and the subjects of 2 and the other lines of the lower trigram give their help.

 The action of the hexagram is over; where can the weak 6 go forward to?
 Let him abide where he is, and serve the great man immediately below him.
-So shall he also be great;--in meritorious action at least.
+So shall he also be great; -- in meritorious action at least.

 # [蹇](./e8b987jian_cn.md)